ArdhaniNamitha/ai-summarizer/README.md

 - Export summaries as downloadable .txt files
 - Theme toggle (light/dark mode)
 - Responsive and clean interface using Streamlit markdown components

+## Usage Note
+Please note:
+- The summarizer does not generate line-by-line summaries.
+It produces a coherent overview based on the entire text.
+- For long documents, processing may take 2–3 minutes depending on input size and server load.

 ## Model and Libraries